Skip to content

 • No skipping within a component.
 Always increment by exactly +1 within X, Y, or Z.

-• Mixed X with Y/Z. If any X trigger occurs in a release, apply X++ (once).
-Record Y/Z-qualifying changes in the changelog; do not increment Y or Z in that same release (Y = 0, Z = 0 after X++).
+• Mixed X with Y/Z. If any X trigger occurs in the same ontology update, apply X++ (once).
+Record Y/Z-qualifying changes in the changelog; do not increment Y or Z in that same ontology update (Y = 0, Z = 0 after X++).

-• Mixed Y with Z. If any Y trigger occurs in a release, apply Y++ (once).
-Record Z-qualifying changes in the changelog; do not increment Z in that same release (Z → 0 on Y++).
+• Mixed Y with Z. If any Y trigger occurs in the same ontology update, apply Y++ (once).
+Record Z-qualifying changes in the changelog; do not increment Z in that same ontology update (Z → 0 on Y++).

 • Semantic changes mandate a stage transition.
 Any semantic change (meaning of classes/relations/constraints/definitions) must be recorded as a package stage reversion to int (see Validation Strategy).
 This causes Y++ and Z → 0.